Speakers

 Read more

-Dr Krista Makin is a Rheumatologist.
-She is currently Head of Department Rheumatology at Sir Charles Gairdner Hospital where she is involved in clinical work and teaching.
+Dr Krista Makin is a Rheumatologist, is currently Head of Department Rheumatology at Sir Charles Gairdner Hospital where she is involved in clinical work and teaching.
 She consults privately at St John of God Murdoch Hospital and provides a regular rural service to Dunsborough in the south of Western Australia.
 She has special interests in adolescent transition and heritable connective tissue diseases.

 Read more